LENOX SQUARE

 A subsequent LENOX SQUARE remodeling was announced in September 2012.
 The existing Food Court was upgraded into the "Lenox Fashion Cafe," which included an outdoor patio.
 The Peachtree Street mall entrance was also rebuilt with an exterior-entranced Streetscape of casual dining restaurants.
 The Cheesecake Factory, Zinburger Wine & Burger Bar and True Food Kitchen opened in June 2014.
 An adjacent Crate & Barrel store had been shuttered.
 A portion of its space was rebuilt into a (23,900 square foot) Nike Store, which welcomed first customers on October 30, 2013.

 With its latest renovations, LENOX SQUARE encompassed approximately 1,559,000 leasable square feet and housed over 250 stores and services.
-The complex held the rank of third-largest shopping mall in Georgia.
+The complex was now the third-largest shopping mall in Georgia.

 Sources: